Parameterized Complexity of Efficient Sortation

 The central question tackled by our work is whether the structural properties of inputs can be leveraged to circumvent the \NP-hardness of \pvar\ and \pfixed.
 To do so, we analyze the problems through the more refined lens of \emph{parameterized complexity}~\cite{CyganFKLMPPS15,DowneyFellows13}.
 There, the general aim is to design algorithms with running times which are not exponential in the whole input size, but only exponential in some well-defined integer \emph{parameters} of the input.
 The most desirable complexity class in the parameterized setting is \emph{fixed-parameter tractable} (\FPT), which means that the problem can be solved in time $f(p)\cdot n^{\mathcal{O}(1)}$ where $f(p)$ is a computable function of the parameter $p$ and $n$ is the input size.
 Naturally, if we establish \NP-hardness for a problem even under the restriction that the parameter $p$ is fixed to a constant, then this immediately rules out fixed-parameter tractability w.r.t.\ $p$; in this case, we say that the problem is para\NP-hard.

-\textbf{Contributions.}\quad The central mission of this article is to provide a (near-)comprehensive parameterized analysis of the complexity of \pvar\ and \pfixed, with the aim of identifying precise conditions under which the problems become tractable.
-Our analysis will, in fact, reveal that the complexity-theoretic behavior of these problems is surprising and sometimes very different from the complexity of classical routing problems such as \textsc{Vertex Disjoint Paths}.
-Towards achieving our goal, we consider three natural types of parameterizations for the considered problems: parameterizing by the target solution quality (i.e., $T$), by the number of commodities, or by the structural properties of the input graph.
+In our work, we consider three natural types of parameterizations for \pvar\ and \pfixed: parameterizing by the target solution quality (i.e., $T$), by the number of commodities, or by the structural properties of the input graph.
 The article is accordingly split into three parts, one for each of these perspectives.

 In the first part of our article---Section~\ref{sec:target}---we establish that \pfixed and \pvar remain \NP-hard already when $T=2$.
 We complement this lower bound by providing a polynomial-time algorithm solving the latter problem in the special case of $T=1$, meaning that for \pvar\ the \NP-hardness result is tight.
 While the proofs of these results are non-trivial and especially the algorithm requires us to obtain deeper insights into the problem, they do not rely on advanced technical machinery and can thus be seen as introductory.
 We note that the provided hardness result holds already for orientations of trees with a single source, and complements an earlier additive $(+1)$-approximation of Van Dyk, Klause, Koenemann and Megow for \pfixed\ on this graph class~\cite[Theorem 3]{VanDyk_2023}.